 When spending time in this beautiful region of Ethiopia, the dramatic altitudes are impossible to ignore.
 It is one of the few regions in the coffee producing world where one has the routine experience of driving over a ridge and then winding down the mountain in order to reach altitudes that are low enough for coffee to grow!

-This crisp, sweet, and stunningly complex lot, meticulously processed at the Guduba wet mill, was one of the most delicious coffees we had the pleasure of tasting on our last trip to East Africa.
-Thanks to well executed processing at high altitude, this selection offers an incredibly clean taste of the beautiful coffee varieties of the region: a mix of Ethiopian Landraces (a blend of indigenous Ethiopian coffee varieties) and selected varieties brought to the region from the Jimma Agricultural Research Center.
+A selection from the 2020 harvest at Benti Nenka ranked among Passenger’s best loved coffees last autumn, so we are incredibly pleased to offer this latest gem from the most recent harvest season.
+Thanks to perfectly executed processing at a staggeringly high altitude, this lot offers a beautifully structured taste of the unique coffee varieties of the region: a mix of Ethiopian Landraces (a blend of indigenous Ethiopian coffee varieties) and selected varieties brought to the region from the Jimma Agricultural Research Center.